CerfSoleil/readme-generator/README.md

   ## Usage

   Run using node.js.
-After answering the questions, it will export to the exports file.
+After answering the questions, it will place the readme in the exports file.

   ## Documentation

-  true
+  You can find documentation at the repo [Readme Generator](https://github.com/CerfSoleil/readme-generator)

   ## Contributing